williamrhancock/Pedantic2/README.md

 Prefer containers?
 There's a single Docker image that runs **both** the Next.js frontend and the FastAPI backend.

+**Platform support:**
+- Image is built and tested for **Linux x86_64/amd64** (including Docker Desktop on macOS/Windows using a linux/amd64 engine).
+- Vector DB (sqlite-vec) inside Docker uses the **Linux x86_64 loadable extension** only.
+- Native Linux arm64 (aarch64) containers are **not guaranteed** to have a working sqlite-vec extension yet.
+Everything else (Browser, OCR, HTTP, LLM, etc.) still works on arm64, but vector search may be disabled or noisy there.

 ### Build the image

 From the repo root: